ldemidov/MessageTransitExample/README.md

 messageReceiver.StartReceiving();

 ```
 By default all message publishing is handled by one thread from the thread pool.
-Since the MessageReceiver implements IObservable, I recommend using the Reactive Extensions to handle subscriptions and processing message data.
-For example, to handle message processing on a new worker thread with Reactive Extensions.
+Since the MessageReceiver implements IObservable, the use of Microsoft Reactive Extensions is recommended to handle subscriptions and processing the message data.
+For example, to handle message processing on a new worker thread:

 ```
 messageReceiver